Regional General Board 2018-2019

 - Chag Chair- Responsible for posting on facebook about holidays (with recipes or other fun things to do during the holidays along with information about the holiday)

-- Kadima Koordinator: Works with Membership Kadima VP to oversee the planning and programming of Kadima Konvention in the Spring and Kamp Kadima in the Fall.
+- Kadima Koordinators (2 people): Works with Membership Kadima VP to oversee the planning and programming of Kadima Konvention in the Spring and Kamp Kadima in the Fall.
+Must attend Kamp Kadima and Kadima Konvention in their entirety, including set-up (Thursday-Sunday for both).

-- First Timer Friend: Will welcome and befriend newcomers at conventions.
+- First Timer Friends (2 people): Will welcome and befriend newcomers at conventions.
 After convention, they will maintain relationships after conventions end.

 - Class Representative (1 per grade): Encourages and recruits other members of their grade to be involved in more conventions and chapter events while planning a grade program for each convention.